soweli-Luna/ferrous-tale/README.md

  These instructions assume you are already familiar with building from Rust source.

  FerrousTale supports packaging story assets statically into the binary, in case thats desired for easier distribution.
-This is the default mode FerrousTale will compile in, and the root YAML of story should be placed in `assets/story/`.
+This is the default mode FerrousTale will compile in, and the story should be placed in `assets/story/`.

  To build in portable mode, pass `--features portable` to cargo.